 \subsection{Implementation Details}

-\PAR{Model architecture and training. } \modelname consists of four SUSHI blocks utilizing MPNTrack~\cite{mpntrack}'s GNN architecture and shared weights between hierarchy levels.
-For our reID feature extractor we use a pretrained ResNet50-IBN following \cite{lpc}.
+\PAR{Model architecture and training. } \modelname consists of nine SUSHI blocks utilizing MPNTrack~\cite{mpntrack}'s GNN architecture and shared weights between hierarchy levels.
+For our reID network we use a pretrained ResNet50-IBN following \cite{lpc}.
 We do not fine-tune our reID model on tracking videos, and simply freeze it during training.
-GNNs across hierarchical levels are trained jointly with a learning rate of $3\cdot10^{-4}$ and a weight decay of $10^{-4}$ in batches of 8 clips for 100 epochs.
+GNNs across hierarchical levels are trained jointly with a learning rate of $3\cdot10^{-4}$ and a weight decay of $10^{-4}$ in batches of 8 clips for 250 epochs.
 We use focal loss with $\gamma = 1$ and the Adam optimizer~\cite{adam}.

-\PAR{Hierarchy construction and inference.} Though our model is capable of processing sequences of arbitrary length, we construct hierarchies spanning a maximum temporal edge distance of 150 frames (approx. 6-10 seconds on MOT17).
-We experimentally found that this covers the majority of long-term association cases across multiple datasets, and is a significant improvement over previous works, which processed clips of up to 15~\cite{mpntrack}, 32~\cite{zhou2022global}, and 60 frames~\cite{lift, aplift}.
-Our hierarchy consists of four levels, each processing subclips of 5, 25, 75 and 150 frames, respectively.
-For each graph, we connect each node to its top 15 nearest neighbors based on geometry, appearance, and motion similarity.
-We process entire videos by feeding overlapping clips of 150 frames to our method in a sliding window fashion.
-We then merge per-clip tracks into trajectories of arbitrary length with a simple stitching scheme, similarly to \cite{mpntrack}.
+\PAR{Hierarchy construction and inference.} Though our model is capable of processing sequences of arbitrary length, we construct hierarchies spanning a maximum temporal edge distance of 512 frames (approx. 17-36 seconds on MOT17).
+We experimentally found that this covers the majority of occlusions and long-term association cases across multiple datasets, and is a significant improvement over previous works, which processed clips of up to 15~\cite{mpntrack}, 32~\cite{zhou2022global}, and 60 frames~\cite{lift, aplift}.
+Our hierarchy consists of nine levels and we process $2^{l}$ frames in each hierarchy level $l$.
+For each graph, we connect each node to its top 10 nearest neighbors based on geometry, appearance, and motion similarity.
+We process entire videos by feeding overlapping clips of 512 frames to our method in a sliding window fashion.
+We then merge per-clip tracks into trajectories of arbitrary length with a simple stitching scheme, following \cite{mpntrack}.
 During inference, we fill trajectory gaps by linear interpolation.

-\PAR{Runtime.} Inference runs at a competitive runtime of 24fps on MOT17 and 10fps on the heavily crowded sequences of MOT20, with given detections.
+\PAR{Runtime.} Inference runs at a competitive runtime of 21fps on MOT17 with given detections.

 \PAR{Object Detections.} For DanceTrack and BDD, as well as the private settings of MOT17 and MOT20, we obtain object detections from a YOLOX detector~\cite{ge2021yolox} trained following~\cite{bytetrack}.
 In the public setting of MOT17 and MOT20, for a fair comparison to the state-of-the-art, we use the public detections provided by MOTChallenge and preprocess them with~\cite{tracktor} following~\cite{mpntrack, lift, lpc, gmt}.